Family Counseling For Addiction In Knoxville, TN

 Codependency

 Codependency happens when people have to adapt to the behaviors and habits of the person with an addiction.
-These changes result in them ignoring their own wants and needs in favor of taking care of their addicted relative–often to an obsessive level.
-This is one of the most common issues addressed during family counseling for addiction near Knoxville.
+These changes result in them ignoring their own wants and needs in favor of taking care of their individual with a substance use disorder relative–often to an obsessive level.
+This is one of the most common issues addressed during family therapy for substance abuse in Knoxville.

 Codependent behaviors can include: